postwait/esoteric-curio/content/writes/a-guide-to-nomenclature-selection.md

 ### Gendering

-If you use gendered words, assuming your talking to a specific gender.
+If you use gendered words, it presumes you're talking to a specific gender.
 It will alieniate many of a different gender and even those of the specified gender due to its insensitivity.
 They, them, and their should be considered both signular and plural gender-nuetral alternatives to their gendered counterparts.
 If sentence construction poses a challenge, it is acceptable